-In partnership with the Sam Nunn School of International Affairs, the School of Modern Languages offers a joint Bachelor of Science in International Affairs and Modern Languages (IAML).
-The degree is offered in Chinese, French, German, Japanese, Korean, Russian, and Spanish.
-See the list of IAML Degree Requirements and the IAML degree checklist for more information.
+In partnership with the Sam Nunn School of International Affairs, the School of Modern Languages offers a Bachelor's of Science in International Affairs and Modern Languages (IAML) with separate language concentrations in Chinese, French, German, Japanese, Korean, Russian, and Spanish.
+Our degree recognizes that the world calls for people who are culturally and linguistically competent in serving in international roles, in addition to their knowledge of international affairs.
+Through a combination of in-depth knowledge in international affairs, whether that be business, government, or non-profit, and advanced language/cultural skills, IAML graduates fulfill the needs of the international work sphere, securing their roles in the global job market.
+Consult the GT course catalog for IAML Degree Requirements and the IAML Degree Checklist for more information.

 More Than a Language